 Overview

-The 10-day Northern Circuit Route is the longest and most comprehensive itinerary on Mount Kilimanjaro, offering the best acclimatization profile and highest summit success rate of all routes.
+The 10-day Northern Circuit Route is the longest and most comprehensive itinerary on Mount Kilimanjaro, offering the best acclimatisation profile and highest summit success rate of all routes.
 Approaching from the remote western side via the Lemosho trail, this route circles the mountain clockwise, traversing rarely visited northern slopes with spectacular scenery and minimal crowds.

-This extended trek allows for slow, steady altitude gain and multiple acclimatization opportunities, giving your body ample time to adjust to high elevation.
+This extended trek allows for slow, steady altitude gain and multiple acclimatisation opportunities, giving your body ample time to adjust to high elevation.
 Trekkers experience Kilimanjaro’s full range of ecosystems—from lush rainforest and rolling moorlands to stark alpine desert and glacial summit zones while enjoying panoramic views toward Kenya and the Amboseli Plains.

-Led by expert Kilimanjaro Mavens mountain guides and supported by a professional team of porters and chefs, the Northern Circuit prioritizes safety, comfort, and a rewarding trekking experience.
+Led by expert Kilimanjaro Mavens mountain guides and supported by a professional team of porters and chefs, the Northern Circuit prioritises safety, comfort, and a rewarding trekking experience.
 For climbers seeking the most scenic, least crowded, and most successful route to Uhuru Peak (5,895m), this is the ultimate Kilimanjaro adventure.

-Upon arrival at Kilimanjaro International Airport (JRO), you will be met by a Kilimanjaro Mavens representative and transferred to your hotel in Moshi or Arusha.
-In the afternoon, your lead guide conducts a comprehensive pre-trek briefing covering safety, altitude awareness, the Pole Pole pace, and a full gear check.
-Missing equipment can be rented locally.
-Dinner and overnight at the hotel.
+Upon arrival at Kilimanjaro International Airport (JRO), you will be met by a Kilimanjaro Mavens representative and transferred to your hotel in Arusha.
+In the afternoon, your lead guide will conduct a comprehensive pre-trek briefing – a vital session covering the “Pole Pole” philosophy, safety protocols, and a full gear check.
+If anything is missing, we’ll assist you in renting high-quality equipment locally.

 Elevation: 2,100m to 2,650m | Distance: 18km | Time: 5–7 hours